- Equity crowdfunding is a financing strategy that involves issuing investors ownership in a company in exchange for capital.

 - Although it's a strategy to consider, not every company will benefit from this model.
 Entrepreneurs who are interested in equity crowdfunding would be smart to weigh the pros and cons.

-Startup founders have numerous paths to fundraising, from friends and family and angel investors to bank loans and venture capital.
-Crowdfunding is a newer form of fundraising that has become more popular lately.
+Startup founders have numerous paths to fundraising – friends and family, angel investors, bank loans, venture capital, etc. Crowdfunding is a newer, increasingly popular form of fundraising.
 In many ways, it puts the control back into the hands of startup founders, because they can raise capital on their own, bypassing institutional funding and retaining more control over their business.

 Read on to learn the basics of equity crowdfunding, including the benefits and how to get started.

 There are many types of equity crowdfunding, but we'll focus on the basics for now.
 Equity crowdfunding is a security-based form of crowdfunding.
 Securities are issued to the general public – in other words, a founder is issuing the public shares of their company in exchange for an investment.
 Investments vary wildly, though many start at a few thousand dollars.

 With other forms of crowdfunding, investors are issued rewards.
 They may invest in a startup or even just an idea, typically in exchange for being the first to receive a product (think Kickstarter).
 Then there's a donation form of crowdfunding, where investors literally donate funds with no expectation or promise of a reward or a return (think GoFundMe).

 Editor's note: Need financing for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 Equity crowdfunding gives startups an opportunity to raise more funds, and it gives the general public an opportunity to invest in a startup's passion project or area of interest with little to no hassle.
 Investors can simply source companies online; it's that easy.